pachyderm/pachyderm/doc/concepts/pipeline-concepts/pipeline/cross-union.md

 └── 3.txt
 ```

-Although the files have identical names, each file has different content.
+Although these files have identical names, each file has different content.
-Therefore, each has a different hash.
+Therefore, each file has a different hash.
 If you combine them in a
 pipeline, the `input` object in the pipeline spec might have the following
 structure: